mautic/user-documentation/docs/components/forms.rst

 - **including**: if you want the child field to appear only if the selected value on the Form for the parent field **does match** the value/s specified
 - **excluding**: if you want the child field to appear only if the selected value on the Form for the parent field **doesn't match** the value/s specified

-It's possible to set Any value to Yes, then the child field will show for any value of the parent field.
+It's possible to set Any value to Yes, then the child field shows for any value of the parent field.
 This removes the filters to select an option.

 Map the field to a Contact field as appropriate, and under the Properties tab, either select to use the options in the Custom Field, or specify labels and options.